CatCraftYT/sandbox-manager/run-sandbox.1.md

 **--flatten -f**
 Parse the given configuration file and its dependencies, print out a new configuration file with the dependencies integrated, then exit.
 Useful for determining exactly what a program will be given access to.

-**--blocking -b**
-If set, the script will wait for the sandbox process to terminate before terminating itself.
-Useful when running a shell so that it runs in the foreground.

 **--run** *EXECUTABLE*
 A program to run instead of the one specified in the given config file.
 Useful for running a shell in the sandboxed application's environment.